Abhiraman-S-Nair/IoT-and-Robotics-Internship-2024/Minor Projects/Digital Lock/README.md

 The Digital Lock project provides a practical and innovative solution for securing valuables or restricted areas using Arduino technology.
 Through the integration of hardware components and software algorithms, the project demonstrates the potential for Arduino-based projects in security and access control applications.

+Feel free to use this link to play around with my Simulation of this project on Wokwi : [Distance Measurement System Simulation](https://wokwi.com/projects/397110998060745729)

 Feel free to explore the code and documentation provided in this repository to learn more about the project and its implementation details.